Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 To find those **it first reads the header of the main executable that the kernel already mapped in** that header is a list of all the dependent libraries.
 So it's got to parse that out.
 Then it has to find each dylib.

 And once it's found each dylib it has to open and run the start of each file, it needs to make sure that it is a Mach-O file, **validate it, find its code signature, register that code signature to the kernel**.

-And then it can actually **call mmap at each segment in that dylib**.
+And then it can actually **call `mmap()` at each segment in that dylib**.

+---

 Okay, so that's pretty simple.

 Your app knows about the kernel dyld, dyld then says oh this app depends on A and B dylib, load the two of those, we're done.

-Well, it gets more complicated, because A.dylib and B.dylib themselves could depend upon the dylibs.
+Well, it gets more complicated, because **A.dylib** and **B.dylib** themselves could depend upon the dylibs.

 So dyld has to do the same thing over again for each of those dylibs, and each of the dylibs may depend on something that's already loaded or something new so it has to determine whether it's already been loaded or not, and if not, it needs to load it.
 So, this continues on and on.